DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

 ## High Speeds/Low Spending

-Arguably the most important reason for this overprovision of video streaming services in Sweden is the country’s unique Internet infrastructure.
-The Internet did not spread particularly fast in Sweden during the 1990s, at least not compared to a country like the United States where it was originally conceived.
+Arguably the most important reason for this overprovision of video streaming services in Sweden is the country’s unique internet infrastructure.
+The internet did not spread particularly fast in Sweden during the 1990s, at least not compared to a country like the United States where it was originally conceived.
 However, whereas both broadband penetration and speeds have leveled out in many OECD